Category:108 Prosecution and Progress

 Informational dates are defined by each agency using AWP (AASHTOWARE Project) and may be used for any purpose.
 MoDOT has decided to use these dates for tracking significant contract events and to facilitate the final plans process.

-The person(s) responsible for entering the Informational dates and their definitions follow, listed alphabetical order of abbreviation in AWP:
+The person(s) responsible for entering the Informational dates and their definitions follow:

-3. Award Date (AWRD-DT) - The date of action of the Commission accepting the bid of the lowest responsible bidder for the work, subject to the execution and approval of a satisfactory contract therefore and bond to secure the performance thereof, and to such other conditions as may be specified or as required by law.
-The Actual date passes into AWP during contract transition from Preconstruction to Construction.
+2. Award Date (AWRD-DT) - The date of action of the Commission accepting the bid of the lowest responsible bidder for the work, subject to the execution and approval of a satisfactory contract therefore and bond to secure the performance thereof, and to such other conditions as may be specified or as required by law.
+The date passes into AWP during contract transition from Preconstruction to Construction modules.

-13. Notice to Proceed Date (NTP) - The date on or before which prosecution of the work is to begin.
+4. Notice to Proceed Date (NTP) - The date on or before which prosecution of the work is to begin.
 This date is specified in the contract and is generally about 60 days after letting.
 If the contractor does not begin work by this date, the count of working days begins on this date.
 If the contractor starts before this date, the count of working days begins when the contractor starts work.
-Date passes into AWP during transition from Preconstruction to Construction.
+Date is entered into AWP during contract activation from CM-Division.

-16. 095 Materials Summary Approved by HQ (SAH) – The Actual date is entered by the Division of Construction and Materials after the materials summary is approved.
+12. 095 Materials Summary Approved by HQ (SAH) - The date is entered by the CM-Division after the materials summary is approved.

-17. 100 Date Sent to DBE (SDBE) – The Final Plans Reviewer enters this Actual date when the final plans are sent to External Civil Rights for their review.
+14. 100 Date Sent to DBE (SDBE) - The Final Plans Reviewer enters this date when the as built plans are sent to External Civil Rights (ECR) for their review.

 108.16.2 Contract Site Times